 Alcoholics Anonymous – Mid Surrey

-Welcome to the official website for Alcoholics Anonymous (AA) in Mid Surrey.
+Welcome to the website for the Mid Surrey Intergroup of Alcoholics Anonymous (AA).

-If you have already decided you want help you can get in touch in one of the following ways.
+If you think you have a problem with alcohol and would like to get in touch you can do so in one of the following ways.

 If you want to speak to someone in your area who has found a solution to the problems they had as a result of their drinking you can call our helpline Free on 0800 9177 650, to be put in touch with someone locally.